 By adding an irrigation or sprinkler system to your yard can help you monitor how much water you use overall.
 Rain Bird® irrigation systems are specifically outfitted with eco-friendly controls including rain-sensing devices, which eliminate overwatering.
 Our professionals at Land Concepts also install irrigation systems that reduce run-off and curb water waste overall.

 Find Natural Forms for Fertilizing

 Flower beds and lawns could all use a little pick me up throughout the year.
 Many homeowners often opt for chemical fertilizers to boost their yard’s appearance.
-There are a few other natural and greener options to help your yard improve its overall appearance.
+There are a few other eco-friendly lawn options to help your yard improve its overall appearance.
 Mulch and compost are two options that can be used in your landscaping to improve plant health.
 Mulch can be used to increase the pH level of the soil and prevent weeds from growing.
 Compost helps the soil hold more moisture and adds nutrients to keep the soil healthy for longer.

-Bees, butterflies and bats, oh my!
+Bees, butterflies, and bats, oh my!
 You heard us right, bats are also valuable pollinators to have around.
 Pollinators help plants reproduce and keep the ecosystem functioning efficiently.
 Between 75 and 95 percent of all flowering plants on the earth need pollinators.
 To put this into perspective, one out of every three bites of food is a result of the hardworking pollinators.
 To help pollinators perform to the best of their ability, homeowners can plant flowers that are pollinator-friendly.
 Homeowners can also eliminate the use of pesticides that are harmful to some pollinators.